 - 1 Tbsp. water

-- Fresh parsley, basil, chives, dairy-free feta, olives
+- Fresh parsley, basil, chives, vegan feta, olives, pine nuts, etc.

 - Line a rimmed baking pan with parchment paper (or Silpat).